team-watchdog/apoc-gardens-wiki/public/markdown/Fruit/mango.md

 ![Mango.jpg](../../assets/images/Mango.jpg "By Judgefloro - Own work, CC0, https://commons.wikimedia.org/w/index.php?curid=61500223")
 ## General Information
 **Generic name:** Mango
-**Sri Lankan name:** Amba (Sinhala), Māṅkāy (Tamil) **Scientific name:** Mangifera indica
+**Sri Lankan name:** Amba (Sinhala) | Māṅkāy (Tamil) **Scientific name:** _Mangifera indica_
-**Plant family:** Anacardiaceae
+**Plant family:** _Anacardiaceae_
-**Edible parts:** Fruit, young leaves
+**Edible parts:** Fruit
-**Nutrition value:** lots of Vitamin C
+**Nutrition value:** Nutrient-dense fruit high in Vitamin C, essential vitamins, minerals, and antioxidants.
-**Companion plants:**
-Mango trees are typically planted in isolation, but can be supplemented by:
+**Companion plants:** Mango trees are typically planted in isolation, but can be supplemented by:

-- Legumes such as beans and peas: these act as nitrogen-fixers
-- Bananas: Compatible in agroforestry systems with mangoes, especially since they provide biomass and mulch
-- Cocoa: Can be integrated into mango-based agroforestry systems
-- Ginger: Repels pests and improves soil microbial abundance.
-- Turmeric: Pairs with ginger to repel pests and enhance soil health.
-- Nasturtium: Attracts pollinators and acts as a trap crop for pests.
-- Comfrey: Provides nutrient-rich mulch and fixes nitrogen in the soil.
+- Legumes ( beans, peas)
+- Bananas
+- Cocoa
+- Ginger
+- Turmeric
+- Nasturtium
+- Comfrey

 **Non-companion plants:**
-- Avoid planting near coconut trees as they compete for nutrients and water.
+- Coconut trees
-- Avoid other mango trees planted too closely: A 10m x 10m spacing is recommended to avoid competition
+- Avoid other mango trees planted too closely

 ## Description:
 Mangoes are erect, branched evergreen trees that grow up to 40 m high and can be long lived.
 Trees spread to 15 m across and have strong deep roots.
 The leaves are 10–30 cm long, 2–10 cm wide, shaped like a spear and are arranged in spirals.
 Some kinds of mangoes have leaves with a wavy edge.
-In Sri Lanka, there are several local varieties of mangoes, including Willard, Karutha Colomban, Malwana, Horanahiru, Velleicolomban, and TOM EJC.
+In Sri Lanka, there are several local varieties of mangoes.

-Mangoes are erect, branched evergreen trees that grow up to 40 m high and can be long lived.
-Trees spread to 15 m across and have strong deep roots.
-The leaves are 10–30 cm long, 2–10 cm wide, shaped like a spear and are arranged in spirals.
-Some kinds of mangoes have leaves with a wavy edge.
-In Sri Lanka, there are several local varieties of mangoes, including:
+Available varieties:

 - Horanahiru: Recommended for the low country wet zone, fast vegetative growth, regular and prolific flowering, unique taste, moderately resistant to Anthracnose, long shelf life, golden yellow pulp when ripe.
 - Karthacolomban: Recommended for dry and intermediate zones, long shape with short beak, dark green and thick peel, soft golden color and juicy flesh.